На русском языке

 ~\Phi = \int \mathbf{ \Omega }\cdot \mathbf{n }ds, \qquad\qquad (2)

-Let’s find partial derivative in equation (2) with respect to time with a minus sign and integrate over the area, taking into account the equation (1):
+Let’s take the partial derivative in equation (2) with respect to time with a minus sign and integrate over the area, taking into account the equation (1):

 ~ -\int \frac{\partial \mathbf{\Omega} }{\partial t} \cdot \mathbf{n }ds = -\frac{\partial \Phi }{\partial t}= \int [\nabla \times \mathbf{\Gamma }] \cdot \mathbf{n }ds = \int \mathbf{\Gamma }\vec d\ell. \qquad\qquad (3)

-In the integration was used Stokes theorem, replacing the integration of the rotor vector over the area on the integration of this vector over a closed circuit.
-In the right side of (3) is a term, equal to the work on transfer of a unit mass of matter on closed loop ~\ell, covering an area ~S. By analogy with electromagnetism, this work could be called gravitomotive force.
-In the middle of (3) is time derivative of the flux ~\Phi .
-According to (3), gravitational induction occurs when the flux of field through a certain area changing and is expressed in occurrence of rotational forces acting on particles of matter.
-The direction of motion of the matter will be such that field ~\mathbf{\Omega} of the matter will be sent in the same direction as initial torsion field which created the circulation of the matter (this is contrary to the Lenz's_law in electromagnetism).
+This integration formula used the Stokes theorem, replacing integration of the rotor vector over area on integration of this vector over a closed circuit.
+On the right side of (3) there is a term, equal to the work on transfer of a unit mass of matter on closed loop ~\ell, covering an area ~S. By analogy with electromagnetism, this work could be called gravitomotive force.
+In the middle of (3) there is the time derivative of flux ~\Phi .
+According to (3), gravitational induction occurs when the flux of field through a certain area changes and is expressed in the occurrence of rotational forces acting on particles of matter.

 See also